Association of Persecutees of the Nazi Regime – Federation of Antifascists: Establishment of the organisation

-From March 15–17, 1947, the 1st Inter-zonal States Conference of the VVN convened in Frankfurt am Main with 68 delegates from all four of the occupied zones and the city of Berlin and formed an organisation representing all of Germany, with a similarly constituted council and two co-chairmen at the helm.
+From 15–17 March 1947, the 1st Inter-zonal States Conference of the VVN convened in Frankfurt am Main with 68 delegates from all four of the occupied zones and the city of Berlin and formed an organisation representing all of Germany, with a similarly constituted council and two co-chairmen at the helm.

-On the territory of the Soviet occupation zone, the SMAD orders no. 28 from January, 28th, 1947, and no. 92 from April, 22nd, 1947 put the compensation on solid formal ground.
-The SMAD order no. 228 from July, 30th, 1946 nullified the judgements in political proceedings of the Nazis and therefore made judicial rehabilitations easier; later decrees on regaining the German citizenship made the returning to Germany easier for expatriated emigrants.
+On the territory of the Soviet occupation zone, the SMAD orders no. 28 (from 28 January 1947) and no. 92 (from 22 April 1947) put the compensation on solid formal ground.
+The SMAD order no. 228 (from 30 July 1946) nullified the judgements in political proceedings of the Nazis and therefore made judicial rehabilitations easier; later decrees on regaining the German citizenship made the returning to Germany easier for expatriated emigrants.
 A similar, but however hesitant development was pursued by the administrations in the western occupation zones.

 The "red triangle", the sign sewn on the concentration camp uniforms of political prisoners, was adopted as the symbol for the VVN.
 The aim of the organisation was to support former prisoners, but the founding VVN members uniformly did not want to limit themselves to just this purpose.
 Having experienced terror personally, they wanted to be true to the Buchenwald Oath, to never again let fascism become a reality, "Our motto is the extermination of Nazism to its roots.
-Our goal is the creation of a new world of peace and freedom."
+Our goal is the creation of a new world of peace and freedom".

 The political confrontation of the cold war affected the VVN heavily.
-Kurt Schumacher, leader of the SPD, declared a resolution of incompatibility (Unvereinbarkeitsbeschluss) for Social Democrats, which has been abolished on October 25, 2010.
+Kurt Schumacher, leader of the SPD, declared a resolution of incompatibility for Social Democrats, which has been abolished on 25 October 2010.
 Nonetheless, many SPD members remained in the VVN.
 Prominent Nazi opponents, such as Eugen Kogon, who were close to the Christian Democratic Union (CDU) resigned from the VVN for political reasons.
 These actions led to a political narrowing of the VVN, although the organization continued to seek out all Nazi opponents and victims of persecution.